ample/gatsby-starter-ample/README.md

 > Note: _When using VS Code most ESLint and Stylelint conventions will be fixed automatically._

-Run `yarn run lint` to ensure there are no linter errors or warnings before committing.
+Linters run `pre-push` to ensure there are no errors or warnings.

 ## License